v3xlabs/edgeserver/README.md

   </p>
 </a>

+> ⚠️ This branch is currently undergoing a rewrite.
+> Please see the [stable](https://github.com/v3xlabs/edgeserver/tree/stable) branch for the latest stable release.

 ## Introduction

 [Edgeserver](https://edgeserver.io) is an open-source, self-hostable, web3-native static file hosting service that allows for seamless integration with your favourite CI/CD systems.